Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 The CDA is inclusive of information from any NSC violation received while operating commercially registered vehicles.

-The CDA includes all moving violations (offences with demerit points assigned by regulation), non-moving violations (offences with no demerits assigned by regulation) and CVSA inspection results from the date the CDA is requested going back 3, 5 or 10 years.
+The CDA includes all moving convictions (offences with demerit points assigned by regulation), non-moving convictions, and administrative penalties for impaired driving offences, as well as CVSA inspection results from the date the CDA is requested going back 3, 5 or 10 years.

 Collisions are not shown on the CDA.